All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Psychologists have identified what they call the "fresh start effect," the tendency to feel more motivated at the beginning of a new time period.
 You can use this to your advantage during a plateau by setting a temporal landmark as a reset point.

-This does not mean starting over.
-It means choosing a date, next Monday, the first of the month, or even tomorrow morning, and framing it as the beginning of a new chapter in your journey.
+This doesn't mean starting over.
+It means choosing a date, next Monday, the first of the month, or even tomorrow morning, and framing it as the beginning of a new chapter in your progress.
 Recommit to your plan with fresh energy.
 Update your goals.
 Take new measurements.
 This psychological reset can reignite motivation without changing anything about your actual plan.

 Strategy 3: Break the Scale Dependency

 The scale is one data point.
 It measures the gravitational pull on your body at a single moment in time.
-It does not measure fat loss specifically, muscle gain, water fluctuation, or digestive contents.
+It doesn't measure fat loss specifically, muscle gain, water fluctuation, or digestive contents.
 Yet most people treat it as the ultimate arbiter of success or failure.

 During a plateau, consider these alternative tracking methods: